-Sediment accumulation on SedPods was expected to be higher during low Hmean due to lower removal rates.
+Sediment accumulation on pods was expected to be higher during low Hmean due to lower removal rates.
 Indeed, the negative correlations between total sediment accumulation and Hmean at energetic reef crest sites on the northern (site 1B) and southern reefs (site 3B) indicates sediment was removed or deposition was prevented by active hydrodynamic conditions.
-Though negative correlations between accumulation on SedPods and Hmean were not significant at all sites, the highest sediment accumulation on SedPods coincided with average SSY but low Hmean in November 2014, suggesting low removal rates during this quiescent period.
+Though negative correlations between accumulation on pods and Hmean were not significant at all sites, the highest sediment accumulation on pods coincided with average SSY but low Hmean in November 2014, indicating low removal rates during low-wave periods.